 In the 1940s, 1950s and 1960s it was widely used within the UK and was hailed as a miracle substance.
 Shockingly Britain has one of the worst asbestos claims legacies outside of those exporting and mining countries such as Russia, Canada, China and South Africa.

 The two main types of asbestos are serpentine and amphibole.

-Serpentine asbestos have a snake like shape to the fibre which is what causes the fibre to get lodged in the pleura or the peritoneal membranes.
-Unfortunately, natural clearance i.e. coughing does not occur when serpentine fibres are lodged and they remain within the lung.
+Serpentine asbestos has a snake-like shape to the fibre, which is what causes the fibre to get lodged in the pleura or the peritoneal membranes.
+Unfortunately, natural clearance, i.e. coughing, does not occur when serpentine fibres are lodged and they remain within the lung.
 Often the tumour forms around the fibres that are lodged.